tobydriscoll/udmath305/src/_build/html/_sources/second_linear/forced_oscillations.md

 \end{cases}
 ```

 When $0 < Z^2 < 1/2$, this value satisfies $0 < \rho_\text{max}<1$, i.e., the gain is maximized at a nonzero forcing frequency smaller than the natural frequency.
-We can consider this to be a "pseudoresonance," though it is what is always observed in physical systems.
-The peak value of the gain in this case is found to be
+We can consider this to be a {term}`pseudoresonance`, though, since this is all that can be observed in physical systems, one often still says simply "resonance."
+The peak value of the gain at pseudoresonance is found to be

 ```{math}
 :label: secondlin-gainmax